samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

   Cookie: user_id=123
   ```

-* If the application relies solely on this cookie to retrieve user-specific data without verifying the user's identity or permissions, an attacker can modify the user_id value to access another user's data:
+* If the application solely relies on the cookie value without verifying the user's identity or permissions, an attacker can modify the `user_id` value to access another user's data:

   ```http
   GET /user/profile